 5. Keep Your Cool (in the summer and all year long).

 Summer means more time together.
 Less structure means kids sometimes feel bored or off kilter.
 We may be lax about bedtime, so our children are more tired and that can lead to mood swings and more sibling battles.
 All this can add up to us losing our tempers as moms.
 I read a post early this summer on the Messy Motherhood site about how to be a calmer mom.
 Her tip was one of the best I’ve heard.
 I also have a proven, simple guide to avoiding power struggles with your kids.
-I’d love to share the mini-book for moms Ten Keys to Avoiding Power Struggles Tip Sheet when you sign up for my twice-monthly newsletter.
+I’d love to share the mini-book for moms Ten Keys to Avoiding Power Struggles Tip Sheet when you sign up for my weekly newsletter.
 Plus, you’ll get access to “the vault” with all sorts of freebies.

 So, how are you going to spend the last bit of summer?